 Can’t choose between hiking and climbing?
 Then don't!
 Join our via ferrata and hiking adventure, and do both!

-On this quick getaway, you’ll enjoy two days of climbing via ferrata with a full day of hiking in between… reaching incredible vistas as you ascend the majestic peaks of Dolomites.
+On this quick getaway, you’ll enjoy two days of climbing via ferrata with a full day of hiking in between… reaching incredible vistas as you ascend the majestic peaks of the Dolomites.
 Each day you will set out with your UIAGM/IFMGA certified mountain guide, climbing beautiful via ferrata, hiking to the summit of one of the most majestic peaks in the Dolomite range, and exploring WWI artifacts along the way.
-You’ll enjoy guided ascents of these incredible routes, discovery the history and geology of the region, and learn (and improve) the equipment skills required for the safe ascent of via ferrata.
+You’ll enjoy guided ascents of these incredible routes, discover the history and geology of the region, and learn (and improve) the equipment skills required for the safe ascent of via ferrata.

 What’s more, you’ll meet the local people that thrive in these mountains.
 Alta Badia, where your trip begins and ends, offers an incredible intersection of three cultures – Italian, Austrian, and Ladin – providing opportunities to discover the local traditions and history as you revel in the excellent culture and cuisine.
-You’ll even experience two nights sleeping at a rifugio, or mountain inn, enjoying the welcoming hospitality!The Dolomite Mountains combine world-renowned beauty with world history.
-From the via ferrata of World War One, to UNESCO World Heritage Site recognition in 2009, the Dolomites make for the perfect destination for adventure!
-And in just 5 days, you’ll have ample opportunity to hike and climb the soaring peaks of the Dolomites, as you marvel at the beauty of these breathtaking mountains.
+You’ll even experience two nights sleeping at a rifugio or mountain inn, enjoying the welcoming hospitality!The Dolomite Mountains combine world-renowned beauty with world history.
+From the via ferrata of World War One to UNESCO World Heritage Site recognition in 2009, the Dolomites make for the perfect destination for adventure!
+And in just 5 days, you’ll have ample opportunity to hike and climb the soaring peaks of the Dolomites as you marvel at the beauty of these breathtaking mountains.

 - Enjoy marvelous views of the Dolomites from the top of a different peak each day